K-theoretic Hall algebras, quantum groups and super quantum groups: Introduction and notation

 It is essential to twist the multiplication in $\NKHA(\Pi_Q)$ to compare it with $\bfU^+$.
 In the case of Borel-Moore homology and Yangians the analogue of this twist is just a normalization of signs in the definition of the product and is often omitted.

 The restriction $Q\neq A_1^{(1)}$ is not essential, and is due to the fact that the work \cite{E03}, that we use in our proof, is done under the same restriction.
 It is possible to overpass it.
 To do so we must modify the Drinfeld relations of the toroidal quantum group.
 We do not do it here in order that the paper remains of a reasonable length.

-In the case of Kac-Moody quivers which are not of affine type we do not know how to modify claim (b).
+If $Q$ is a Kac-Moody quiver which is not of affine type we do not know how to modify claim (b).
 It is conjectured that, in this case, the toroidal Lie algebra should be replaced by the Lie algebra defined by Maulik and Okounkov using stable envelopes.

 We also discuss briefly the case of quivers which are not of Kac-Moody type in \S\ref{sec:GQ}.
+Note that, an important step in the proof is the injectivity of an algebra homomorphism $\rho$ from a deformed algebra $\NKHA(\Pi_Q)_\T$ to a shuffle algebra under some conditions on the deforming torus $\T$.
+More precisely $\T=\bbC^\times\times\A$ with an homogeneous action as in \eqref{homogeneous}, \eqref{actionT} such that \eqref{large} holds, or $\T$ contains a one-parameter subgroup satisfying \eqref{COND} if the quiver has no edge loops.

-In the second part of this paper we consider the Drinfeld half $\pmb\calU^+_\T$ of the super toroidal quantum groups of type $A$ introduced in \cite{BM19}.
-In this case, the relevant geometric algebra is the deformed K-theoretic Hall algebra $\bfK(Q,W)_\T$ of a quiver with potential.
+We'll also consider the deformed K-theoretic Hall algebra $\bfK(Q,W)_\T$ of a quiver with potential.
 We'll use the approach of Padurariu, which is inspired by the cohomological Hall algebras of Kontsevich-Soibelmann.
 In this setting, the algebra $\bfK(Q,W)_\T$ is defined as the Grothendieck group of the category of singularities of some Landau-Ginzburg model attached to the pair $(Q,W)$.
-The quiver $Q$ and the potential $W$ are described in \S\ref{sec:super}.
 This category is Calabi Yau of dimension 3.
-The relation with the first part is given by dimensional reduction which is recalled later, see also \cite{I12}, \cite{H17}.
+The relation with the preprojective K-theoretic Hall algebra is given by dimensional reduction which is recalled later, see also \cite{I12}, \cite{HL20}, \cite{H17}.
+As explained in \S\ref{sec:DHAW}, there is a canonical algebra homomorphism $i:\KHA(Q,W)_\T\to\KHA(Q,0)_\T$ from a K-theoretic Hall algebra of a quiver $Q$ with potential $W$ to the K-theoretic Hall algebra of $Q$ with the zero potential.
+The injectivity of the map $\rho$ above is equivalent to the injectivity of the map $i$ in the triple quiver case.

+In the second part of this paper we consider the Drinfeld half $\pmb\calU^+_\T$ of the super toroidal quantum groups of type $A$ introduced in \cite{BM19}.
+In this case, the relevant geometric algebra is the deformed K-theoretic Hall algebra $\bfK(Q,W)_\T$ of a quiver with potential which are described in \S\ref{sec:super}.
 We'll prove the following.

 \begin{theorem-B} There is an $\bbN^{Q_0}$-graded algebra homomorphism $\psi:\pmb\calU^+_\T\to \KHA(Q,W)_\T$.

 \end{theorem-B}

 We do not have a torsion freeness statement similar to the one of toroidal quantum groups.